rodriguezmDNA/rodriguezmdna.github.io/_posts/2025-03-09-fever-dream-coding.md

 Is it dumb?
 Yes. <br>
 Is it fun?
 Absolutely...maybe? <br>

-I don't know...I'm still sick, but I did a thing and it was fun and I got to learn and that was the goal so play with it if you want:
+I don't know...I'm still sick, but I did a thing and it was fun and I got to learn and that was the goal so play with it if you want at [https://rodriguezmdna.github.io/pixsort/](https://rodriguezmdna.github.io/pixsort/):

 <iframe src="https://rodriguezmdna.github.io/pixsort/" width="800" height="800"></iframe>